 The restaurant promotes itself as a place to have food with friends, with a menu that is a fine mix of modern and traditional Portuguese/Mediterranean cuisine.
-They also boast having the best chocolate ice-cream in the world!
-Wouldn’t know if this could be true; I passed on the ice-cream but I did discover lots of other great food.
+They also boast having the best chocolate ice-cream in the world (don’t know if this is true but it sure was yummy!).

 Since it was our first night in Lisbon, we asked for a bit of everything, and ended up with a fine mix of Portuguese Tapas, called Petiscos.
 The dishes were small but there were a lot (really a lot!) of them and it took us a couple of hours to finish them.
 But hey: we had some fine wine to go with the petiscos, the company of friends and a spectacular view over the Praça do Comércio… What’s not to like?

 Restaurant Populi, Ala Nascente Terreiro do Paço 85/86, 1100-148 Lisbon